China's cryptocurrency-mining crackdown spreads to Sichuan

-SHANGHAI/HONG KONG, June 19 (Reuters) - China's crackdown on cryptocurrency "mining" has extended to the southwest province of Sichuan, where authorities ordered cryptocurrency mining projects closed in the major mining centre.
+SHANGHAI/HONG KONG (Reuters) - China’s crackdown on cryptocurrency “mining” has extended to the southwest province of Sichuan, where authorities ordered cryptocurrency mining projects closed in the major mining centre.

 Friday’s move in Sichuan - where miners mostly use hydropower to run the specially designed computer equipment used in verifying bitcoin transactions - suggests the crackdown is more broadly based.